mariodeflorio/AI-Lorenz/README.md

 ## Getting Started

-Follow these steps to use the codes and explore the capabilities of the framework.
+Follow these steps to use the codes and explore the capabilities of *AI-Lorenz*.

 ### Prerequisites